-Boot the currently selected GRUB entry Get a GRUB command line Edit the selected GRUB entry (e.g. to edit kernel parameters in order to boot in single-user emergency mode, or to change IRQ or I/O port of a device driver compiled in the kernel) Boot the currently selected GRUB entry.
-This is usually done after finishing modifying the entry grub2-mkconfig -o /boot/grub2/grub.cfg grub2-mkconfig -o /boot/efi/EFI/centos/grub.cfg (BIOS) (EFI) Regenerate GRUB configuration file grub-install /dev/sda Install GRUB on first SATA drive grub Access the GRUB sh ell grub2-set-default 1 Set GRUB to automa atically boot the se econd entry in the GRUB menu grub2-editenv list Display the current GRUB menu entry that is automatically booted
+Boot the currently selected GRUB entry

+Get a GRUB command line Edit the selected GRUB entry (e.g. to edit kernel parameters in order to boot in single-user emergency mode, or to change IRQ or I/O port of a device driver compiled in the kernel) Boot the currently selected GRUB entry.
+This is usually done after finishing modifying the entry Bring up the GRUB password prompt.
+Necessary if a GRUB password has been set grub2-mkconfig Generate a GRUB configuration file grub2-mkconfig -o /boot/grub2/grub.cfg Regenerate the GRUB configuration file for a BIOS system grub2-mkconfig -o /boot/efi /EFI/centos/grub.cfg Regenerate the GRUB configuration file for an EFI system grub-install /dev/sda Install GRUB on the first SATA drive grub Access the GRUB shell grub2-set-default 1 Set GRUB to automatically bo ot the second entry in the GRUB menu grub2-editenv list Display the current GRUB mer nu entry that is automatically booted grub-emu GUI application that allows to see the current GRUB menu without rebooting grubby Tool for editing the configurati ion files for GRUB, LILO, and ELILO